backtrace-labs/backtrace-node/README.md

 such as the error message and stack trace and send this information along with the report.

+#### report.log(...)

+Adds a timestamped log message to the report.
+Log output is available when you view a report.
+The arguments to report.log are the same as the arguments to `console.log`.

 #### report.send([callback])

 Sends the error report to the endpoint specified in `initialize`.